 Captain Goode nominated for an award as he heads back to Scunthorpe with a point to prove

-Whilst he has no ill-feelings towards his former club, Cobblers captain Charlie Goode heads back to Glanford Park this afternoon hoping to show Scunthorpe United what they're missing out on.
+Whilst he has no ill-feelings towards his former club, Cobblers captain Charlie Goode heads back to Glanford Park this afternoon hoping to show his Scunthorpe what they're missing out on.

 Goode, who has been nominated for September's PFA League Two Player of the Month award (click on the link in the below tweet to vote), spent several years playing non-league football before joining Scunthorpe as a 20-year-old in 2015.